davidmaceachern/nodesozu/README.md

 </div>
 <br />

-This library is still under development, and as such there are no guarantees that it will work under load, contributions are welcome.
+!!
+This library is still under development, and as such there are no guarantees that it will work under load if at all, contributions are welcome.!!

+## Goal

+To provide a resilient api for developers to interact with the Sozu command server using Typescript.
+Take a look at the Elixir version [here](https://github.com/evuez/exsozu).

 ## 💾 Install